-You’ve had bowel cancer treatment, so what life changing aspects can be expected?
-Expert Mr Alexander von Roon covers what you need to know about post-treatment for bowel cancer in this article following his three others in this series.
+You’ve had bowel cancer treatment, so what life-changing aspects can be expected?
+Renowned consultant general and colorectal surgeon, Mr Alexander von Roon, covers what you need to know about post-treatment for bowel cancer in this article following his three others in this series.

 What impact will bowel cancer treatment have on a patient’s life?

 This depends very much on where in the bowel the cancer is located and how advanced it is.

 If chemotherapy is required (this is usually determined by the results of the examination of the removed bowel by a pathologist and the process takes around two weeks), this is usually given for six months.
 In most cases, a line accessing the central veins in the body is placed (port-a-cath or Hickman line) and the patient attends on two consecutive days of one week for blood tests and infusion of the chemotherapy, with a one or two week break afterwards before repeating the process.
 This is called a ‘chemotherapy cycle’.

 If an ileostomy needs to be made in some cases, the patient needs to look after it for three or six months depending on whether chemotherapy is required.
 Many people find the initial period of adapting to having a stoma difficult, as it has a large impact on their body image and they find the process of caring for an ileostomy distasteful.
 Thankfully, most people get used to the ileostomy quite quickly, and how they feel about it often changes with time.

 If a colostomy is made, this is usually permanent, and although most people are reconciled to having a colostomy after a period of time, some continue to find it difficult.